high-performance-spark/high-performance-spark-examples/README.md

 # high-performance-spark-examples
 Examples for High Performance Spark

+We are in the progress of updata this for Spark 3.3+ and the 2ed edition of our book!

 # Building

 Most of the examples can be built with sbt, the C and Fortran components depend on gcc, g77, and cmake.